ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 This commands runs type checking, linting, and formatting checks using [TypeScript](https://www.typescriptlang.org/) and [Prettier](https://prettier.io/), and [react-router](https://reactrouter.com/tutorials/quickstart#build-and-run)'s typegen command.
 It will throw an error if any of the checks fail.

+Note: The `yarn check` command requires types to be generated from the `yarn build` command, so make sure to run `yarn build` before running `yarn check` at least once.

 #### `yarn format`: Formats the code using Prettier

 This command formats the code using [Prettier](https://prettier.io/).